 Management has the responsibility for selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the City of Neenah are described in Note I to the financial statements.
-As described in Note I to the financial statements, the City of Neenah changed accounting policies related to the financial reporting issues related to fair value measurements by adopting Statement of Governmental Accounting Standards (GASB) Statement No. 72, Fair Value Measurement and Application and policies related to financial reporting for tax abatements by adopting Statement of Governmental Accounting Standards (GASB) Statement No. 77, Tax Abatement Disclosures.
-Accordingly, the accounting changes have been applied to the current period presented; no retrospective application was necessary.
+No new accounting policies were adopted, and the application of existing policies was not changed during 2018.
 We noted no transactions entered into by Neenah during the year that were both significant and unusual, and of which, under professional standards, we are required to inform you, or transactions for which there is a lack of authoritative guidance or consensus.